The Stolen Airliner: Production

-It was Don Sharp's first feature as director, although he had directed some documentaries.
+It was Don Sharp's debut feature film as director, although he had directed some documentaries, following his decision to abandon acting.
+According to Anthony Hayward the film "demonstrated [Sharp's] ability to keep the action fast-paced".
 Sharp had written a number of films with John Pudney, whose novel formed the basis for this film.
 Sharp called it "a very good little action movie".